DockerDemos/vm-docker-bench/README.md

                       --setup --rows_per_report=100000 \
                       --db_socket=/var/run/mysqld/mysqld.sock

-The test was run one hundred times, serially, and the output recorded.
+The test was run twenty five times, serially, and the output recorded.

 The following bash script was placed on the host server via the CoreOS cloud-config.yml file, and used to run the tests: